National Cable & Telecommunications Ass'n v. Brand X Internet Services: Background

 Per the Telecommunications Act of 1996 and its predecessor the Communications Act of 1934, the Federal Communications Commission (FCC) is authorized to enforce regulations against new companies, products, and services in the telecommunications field by classifying them into one of several "titles" in the statute.
 At issue in this case are Title I and Title II of the 1996 Act.
 If the Commission classifies a given service under Title I in the statute, it is considered to be an "information service" and is subjected to relatively lenient economic regulations.
 If that service is classified under Title II, it is considered to be a "telecommunications service" and is subjected to much stricter common carrier regulations on the content of messages and prices charged to customers.

 With the advent of Internet service providers (ISPs) available to the general public in the 1990s, early services were provided via DSL by telephone companies that were subjected to traditional Title II regulations.
 Later cable modem service was typically provided by cable TV companies that were subjected to traditional, and less restrictive, Title I regulations.
 The FCC classified cable modem Internet service as an "information service" in 2002.
-Until 2005, when DSL services were also classified as information services, this resulted in a confusing situation in which different types of ISPs were subjected to different levels of telecommunications regulation by the FCC.
+In the early years of home Internet service, this resulted in a confusing situation in which different types of ISPs were subjected to different levels of telecommunications regulation by the FCC.

 After the 2002 classification decision, Brand X, a DSL-based ISP, requested judicial review because it had been subjected to tougher regulations than many of its competitors based on network delivery method (telephone vs. cable) rather than quality of service or customer satisfaction.

 The case was initially heard at the U.S. Court of Appeals for the Ninth Circuit under the name Brand X Internet Services v.
 FCC.
 That court ruled that the 2002 classification decision by the FCC, in which cable modem was determined to be an "information service", was in error.
 That was because cable modem service had already been confirmed as a "telecommunications service" under the 1996 Act (and therefore eligible for stricter regulations) in the Ninth Circuit precedent AT&T Corp. v.
 City of Portland in 2000.

 The FCC believed that the Circuit Court should not have second-guessed its regulatory decision, and appealed to the U.S. Supreme Court.
 Meanwhile, the National Cable & Telecommunications Association (NCTA), an industry trade group that favored the lesser regulations under the "information service" classification, joined the suit.